cyberdesserts/npm-scanner/documentation.md

 ## What This Report Tells Us

-From this example scan, we can immediately identify several security concerns:
+From this example scan, I can immediately identify several security concerns:

 - **Immediate Action Required**: The high severity prototype pollution in lodash needs immediate attention—this is a classic vulnerability that's been exploited in the wild
 - **Age Red Flags**: Dependencies over 1000 days old may be abandoned or poorly maintained
 - **Attack Surface**: 2 out of 8 packages having vulnerabilities shows how quickly risk accumulates
 - **Maintenance Debt**: Old packages like jsonwebtoken from 2019 are prime targets for supply chain attacks

-This visibility allows you to make informed decisions about:
+This visibility give me some useful insights:
 - Which updates are security-critical vs. nice-to-have
 - Whether to find alternative packages for abandoned dependencies
 - Risk assessment for compliance and security reviews

-## Automating Your Scans
+## Automating my Scans

-You can run this scanner periodically using:
+I can run this scanner periodically using:

 ### GitHub Actions
 ```yaml